Matin-A/Patch-Creator/README.md

 Simply copy and run `Patch Crator.jar` File.
 You need JRE pre-installed.

 ## How to use Batch file
-Copy batch file to the directory that patch is going to installed.
+Copy batch file to the directory that patch is going to be installed.
 Run it and specified files (Line 11) will be deleted.
 After run you can delete the batch file.
-This file is runnable in Windows. for the other OSs there are some ways.
+This file is runnable in Windows.
+For the other OSs there are some ways.

 # Screenshot
 ![screenshot](https://github.com/Matin-A/Patch-Creator/blob/master/Assests/PatchCreatorScreenshot.jpg)